 Next, solder the connectors and potentiometer knob to the board (Figure 13A).
 From now on we recommend standard gauge solder, e.g. 0.031".
 Then add the barrel jacks and test points.
 With these added you may plug in your board into power for the first time.
 Either barrel jack can be plugged into power.
-You should see your power indicator LED illuminate (Figure 13B)
+Your power indicator LED should illuminate (Figure 13B)

-Figure 14: analog driver board fitted with Mean Well LDD-1000L LED driver
+Figure 14: Analog driver board fitted with Mean Well LDD-1000L LED driver.